Kik07L/Behringer-X-Touch-for-ableton/readme.md

   - `SHIFT + SOLO`: Adds/removes track to/from previously soloed tracks (track `SOLO` LEDs blinking, see `SOLO` button in Transport Section).
 - `MUTE`: Mute track.
 - `SELECT`: Select track.
 Press again to fold/unfold.
+  - Parent track of a selected grouped track or chain will blink to indicate where group/chain starts.

 ### **Transport Section**
 - `CLICK`: Toggle metronome.
 LED blinks when active.